Preparing to visit a person with dementia in a care home during coronavirus

 - How are care homes changing during coronavirus?

-- You are here: Visiting a care home during coronavirus
+- You are here: Preparing to visit a person with dementia in a care home during coronavirus

 - If a person with dementia in a care home gets coronavirus

 - End of life care during the coronavirus pandemic while in a care home